 Why is he trashing America on foreign soil?

-You know, it's um it's just scary.
+You know, it's just scary.

-And the thing that nobody really has touched on, you know, here's tough guy Joe calling Putin a murderer, now calls him a worthy adversary.
+And the thing that nobody really has touched on, you know, here's tough guy Joe calling Putin a murderer, now calls him a worthy adversary because Joe's afraid of Vladimir and Vladimir knows it.

-And then Joe, you know, Vladimir throws out this, okay, you give us we'll we'll hand over people that are committing cyber crimes against America when you hand over Americans doing the same thing to us, and we can have a prisoner swap.
+And then Joe, you know, Vladimir throws out this: okay, you give us, well, we'll hand over people that are committing cyber crimes against America when you hand over Americans doing the same thing to us and we can have a prisoner swap.

 That's a great idea until Joe's staff gets involved.